thijsossenkoppele/Hooke/README.md

 # 3. Term-Concept Mappings
 The term-concept mappings that were used in writing the thesis can be found [here](https://docs.google.com/spreadsheets/d/1srdBZElcMJlUF3-Hl6sdC08Vlv3dehmatInuPUdPd50/edit?usp=sharing).
 The sheet contains terms that are closely related (functionally synonymous or semantically similar) to subconcepts of the concept 'Baconianism'.
 Only lists C (Natural History), D (Bits of Theory), and F (False Appearances) have been used in this thesis.
 # 4. Annotations
 The annotations that were carried out in writing this thesis can be found [here](https://docs.google.com/spreadsheets/d/1bOhLmXqF191UaVrM1yzJ9cyduzuKUldC9jga7nvwzZk/edit?usp=sharing).
-The annotations correspond to two separate annotation tasks.
-Each paragraph was scored with 1 (yes), 0 (maybe/more context necessary), or -1 (no):
+The annotations correspond to two separate annotation tasks:
 1. **Research Question 1:** To what extent does Hooke’s conception of the (internal) sources of false appearances deviate from Bacon’s doctrine of the idols?
    - **Subquestion 1a:** Is at least one of Bacon’s four idols represented in this paragraph?
    - **Subquestion 1b:** Does Hooke introduce a source of false appearances that cannot be subsumed under one of Bacon’s idols?